suuelee/druber-responsive/README.md

 ## What *should* the DRUBER team have done?

 If we could go back in time, the DRUBER team should have first prioritized mobile design, then worked our way up to more complex, desktop screen sizes.
-Mobile-first design (also known as progressive advancement) is effective for a few reasons.
-Firstly, it will naturally force developers/designers to understand and identify the most necessary and key elements of a website, without the added fluff.
+Mobile-first design (also known as progressive advancement) is important as it naturally forces developers/designers to understand and identify the most necessary and key elements of a website, without the added fluff.
 Prioritzing these essential sections and making sure they are properly displayed is vital.
-Once we have mobile nailed down, we can play around as we expand the design and functionality to account for desktop.
+Once we have mobile nailed down, we can play around as we expand the design and functionality to account for desktop. ### EDITTTT